So, You Think You Love Horses?

 Direct Rein

-[Basic Riding] A rein held by the rider such that it is held in a straight line from the bit to the rider's endow and the preferred positioning of the reins.
+[Basic Riding] Reins held by the rider such that they are in a straight line from the bit to the rider's elbows.
+When employed they are drawn directly back toward the rider's hips.
+This is the primary means of controlling a horse's speed and direction.

 -